mutedmouse/HELK4SO/README.md

 HUGE thank yous to both Doug Burks and Roberto Rodriguez for their incredible contributions to the community!
 Please contact them  for technical support relating to their individual platforms.
 I simply mashed the two projects together and provide a method for practical applications.
 To all who have been instrumental in this project I cannot express my grattitue enough.

 Current TODO:
-- Integrate XENITY config script for rapid implementations
+- Complete Guide with Images
-- Complete integrated testing and deployment in all three security sensor configurations
+- Automate dashboard and mapping imports on master system
 - Collocate and deconflict network sensor interface and host collection interface via automatic BPF filter